-- Monitoring and controlling enclosure environment elements (temperature, fans, power supplies, and enclosure LEDs) - Controlling access to the physical disks - Communicating enclosure attributes and states to the host server
+- Monitoring and controlling enclosure environment elements ٠ (temperature, fans, power supplies, and enclosure LEDs) - ٠ Controlling access to the physical disks - Communicating enclosure attributes and states to the host server

-Depending on which model you choose, the RAID controller module has either single or dual ports for host access.
-Various configurations can be utilized to connect the storage enclosure to hosts, depending on specific redundancy needs.
+Each RAID controller module has dual iSCSI In ports for host access.
+The two iSCSI ports provide redundant host connections and support a high availability storage environment.
+Various configurations can be utilized, in both single controller and dual controller mode, to connect the storage enclosure to hosts depending on specific redundancy needs.
 For example: